Garciat/libvorbis.js/README.md

   string workerURL = 'libvorbis.worker.js';

   // location of module script
-  string moduleURL = 'libvorbis.module.min.js';
+  // Note: this is relative to workerURL! string moduleURL = 'libvorbis.module.min.js';

-  // location of memory initializer (for minified build) string memoryInitializerURL = 'libvorbis.module.min.js.mem';
+  // location of memory initializer (for minified build)
+  // Note: this is relative to workerURL! string memoryInitializerURL = 'libvorbis.module.min.js.mem';
 }